shailesh1729/r-snippets/docs/packages.rst

     * - grid
       - A rewrite of the graphics layout capabilities, plus some support for interaction

+    * - magick
+      - Image Processing

     * - methods
       - Formally defined methods and classes for R objects, plus other programming tools, as described in the Green Book

     * - parallel
       - Support for parallel computation, including by forking and by sockets, and random-number generation

+    * - pdftools
+      - tools for working with PDF documents

     * - rattle
       - R Analytic Tool To Learn Easily (Rattle) provides a Gnome (RGtk2) based interface to R functionality for data science